nafizjiwa/Javascript-Object-References/README.md

 Remember that you can use the .games() getter method to console.log() the _games property like below:

-console.log(team.games);
+console.log(team.games); <br>

-JavaScript destructuring assignment shorthand syntax
+JavaScript destructuring assignment shorthand syntax <br>

     const rubiksCubeFacts = {
       possiblePermutations: '43,252,003,274,489,856,000',
       invented: '1974',
       largestCube: '17x17x17'
     };
-const {possiblePermutations, invented, largestCube} = rubiksCubeFacts;
+const {possiblePermutations, invented, largestCube} = rubiksCubeFacts; <br>
-console.log(possiblePermutations); // '43,252,003,274,489,856,000'
+console.log(possiblePermutations); // '43,252,003,274,489,856,000' <br>
-console.log(invented); // '1974'
+console.log(invented); // '1974' <br>
-console.log(largestCube); // '17x17x17'
+console.log(largestCube); // '17x17x17' <br>
-The JavaScript destructuring assignment is a shorthand syntax that allows object properties to be extracted into specific variable values.
+The JavaScript destructuring assignment is a shorthand syntax that allows object properties to be extracted into specific variable values. <br>

-It uses a pair of curly braces ({}) with property names on the left-hand side of an assignment to extract values from objects.
-The number of variables can be less than the total properties of an object.
+It uses a pair of curly braces ({}) with property names on the left-hand side of an assignment to extract values from objects. <br>
+The number of variables can be less than the total properties of an object.<br>

+javascript function this<br>

+    const restaurant = {
+      numCustomers: 45,
+      seatCapacity: 100,
+      availableSeats() {
+        // this refers to the restaurant object
+        // and it's used to access its properties return this.seatCapacity - this.numCustomers;
+      }
+    }

+Every JavaScript function or method has a `this` context.
+For a function defined inside of an object, <br> this will refer to that object itself.
+For a function defined outside of an object, this will refer to the global object (window in a browser, global in Node.js).

+# this Keyword <br>

+    const cat = {
+      name: 'Pipey',
+      age: 8,
+      whatName() {
+        return this.name              //this. keyword inside the object function refers to the cat { object } which allows access its name property
+      }
+    };

+console.log(cat.whatName());    // Output: Pipey

+Keyword `this` refers to a method’s calling object, and used to access properties belonging to that object.

+## Javascript factory functions

+    // A factory function that accepts 'name', 'age', and 'breed' parameters // RETURNS a customized dog object.

+    const dogFactory = (name, age, breed) => {
+      return {
+        name: name,
+        age: age,
+        breed: breed,
+        bark() {
+          console.log('Woof!');
+        }
+      };
+    };